warbe-maker/VBA-Component-Management/README.md

-# VBA-Common-Components-Management
-Methods for the management of Common VBA Components, i.e. update/sync, export changed, hosted, used Modules, Class Modules, and UserForms.
-Available through a plug-in Workbook which has a development instance (this repo) which provides the method to replace/renew the active plug-in Workbook.<br>
+# Management of Excel VB-Project Components
+Services for the installation, export, update, and synchronization of _Clone-Components_ with their _Raw-Component_, by means of a _CompMan_ Addin Workbook.
+The Addin's development instance is this repo and provides the service to establish itself as Addin.
 See also [Programatically updating Excel VBA code][2]

 # Disambiguation